-Reactivated disease can involve any organ, but particularly the lungs, brain, kidneys, long bones, vertebrae, or lymph nodes.
+Reactivated disease can involve any organ but particularly the lungs, brain, kidneys, long bones, vertebrae, or lymph nodes.
 Reactivation may cause few symptoms and can be overlooked for weeks or months, delaying appropriate evaluation.
 The frequent presence of other disorders in old age further complicates the diagnosis.

 TST sensitivity is generally poor in immunocompromised patients, who may be anergic.
 In some studies, IGRAs appear to perform better than the TST in immunocompromised patients, although this advantage has not yet been established.

 Dissemination of bacilli during primary infection is usually much more extensive in patients with HIV infection.
 Consequently, a larger proportion of TB is extrapulmonary.
-Tuberculomas (mass lesions in the lungs or CNS due to TB) are more common and more destructive.
+Tuberculomas (mass lesions in the lungs or central nervous system due to TB) are more common and more destructive.
 HIV infection reduces both inflammatory reaction and cavitation of pulmonary lesions.
 As a result, a chest x-ray may show a nonspecific pneumonia or even be normal.

 Smear-negative TB is more common when HIV coinfection is present.
 Because smear-negative TB is common, HIV-TB coinfection is often considered a paucibacillary disease state.

-HIV-infected patients who were not diagnosed before presenting with TB should receive 2 wk of antimycobacterial treatment before starting antiretroviral therapy to decrease the risk of developing the immune reconstitution inflammatory syndrome(IRIS).
-TB in HIV-infected patients generally responds well to usual regimens when in vitro testing shows drug susceptibility.
-However, for MDR-TB strains, outcomes are not as favorable because the drugs are more toxic and less effective.
-Therapy for susceptible TB should be continued for 6 to 9 mo after conversion of sputum cultures to negative but may be shortened to 6 mo if 3 separate pretreatment sputum smears are negative, suggesting a low burden of organisms.
-Current recommendations suggest that if the sputum culture is positive after 2 mo of therapy, treatment is prolonged to 9 mo.
+Patients with HIV infection who were not diagnosed before presenting with TB should receive 2 weeks of antimycobacterial treatment before starting antiretroviral therapy to decrease the risk of developing the immune reconstitution inflammatory syndrome Immune reconstitution inflammatory syndrome (IRIS) Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more (IRIS).
+TB in patients with HIV infection generally responds well to usual regimens when in vitro testing shows drug susceptibility.
+However, for multidrug-resistant TB strains, outcomes are not as favorable because the drugs are more toxic and less effective.
+Therapy for susceptible TB should be continued for 6 to 9 months after sputum cultures convert to negative but may be shortened to 6 months if 3 separate pretreatment sputum smears are negative, suggesting a low burden of organisms.
+Current recommendations suggest that if the sputum culture is positive after 2 months of therapy, treatment is prolonged to 9 months.